lh-008/LeagueofLegend-StatAnalysis/README.md

-# LeagueofLegend Analysis: Impact of Rift Herald and Predicting Match Outcomes
+# League of Legends Analysis: Impact of Rift Herald and Predicting Match Outcomes
 By: Longhao Lin, Matthew Wong

 # Introduction